NanduWasTaken/Discord-Scam-Links/README.md

+# just a test for auto phisxhing detection
 # ⚠️ Discord Scam or Phishing Links

 A JSON list of malicious links with 22000+ unique domains which are used for [phishing](https://en.wikipedia.org/wiki/Phishing) on [Discord](https://discord.com).